Stationarity and elimination of imaginaries in stable and simple theories: Examples

 Recall that a field $K$ is \textit{separably closed} if $K$ has no proper separable algebraic extensions.
 We will restrict our attention to fields of prime characteristic $p$.
 The linear dimension $[K:K^p]$ of $K$ over the subfield of $p$-powers is always of the form $p^e$ for some natural number $e$ or infinite.
 The number $e$ resp. $\infty$ is called the \textit{degree of imperfection}.
 Ershov showed in \cite{E87Fields} that the class of separably closed fields of characteristic $p$ and fixed degree of imperfection, axiomatized in the ring language, yields a complete stable theory.

 In this subsection, we consider the theory $T=SCF_p^\infty$ of separably closed fields of infinite degree of imperfection in the language $\lingua=\{0,1,+,-,\cdot, ^{-1}\}$.
 Note that the function symbol $^{-1}$ in the language ensures that every substructure is a subfield.
-The theory is controlled by the theory $T_0=ACF_p$ of algebraically closed fields in the language $\lingua_0=\lingua$.
+The theory contains the universal part of the theory $T_0=ACF_p$ of algebraically closed fields in the language $\lingua_0=\lingua$.
 Consider a sufficiently saturated model $\M$ of $SCF_p^\infty$.

 Recall that an extension $L/K$ of fields is \textit{separable} if $K$ is linearly disjoint from the subfield of $p$-powers $L^p$ over $K^p$, denoted by $K \indLd_{K^p}{L}^p$.